-- SAYLES family of Allegany County, New York/Mecklenburg County, Virginia
+- SAYLES, WHITE families of Allegany County, New York/Mecklenburg County, Virginia

-- STRICKLAND family of Wake/Nash Counties, North Carolina
+- STRICKLAND family of Wake, Franklin, and Nash Counties, North Carolina

 - MINOR family of Greene County, Pennsylvania